Dev guideRecipesAPI ReferenceChangelog

 3. Save the changes in the CMS Dashboard.
 This triggers a webhook event and notifies the Optimizely Graph webhook endpoint.

-4. Monitor the logs or other relevant output to ensure the webhook event is received and processed.
+4. Monitor the logs or other relevant output to verify the system receives and processes the webhook event.

-5. Confirm that the Gatsby build process starts and completes successfully in the Gatsby Cloud dashboard.
+5. Confirm that the Gatsby build process starts and completes in the Gatsby Cloud dashboard.